Real estate investing can be a great way to earn passive income and build wealth over time.

 The difference between direct and indirect real estate investing comes down to the degree of involvement you’ll need to have.

-Direct real estate investments give you complete autonomy over how you run your properties.
-You get all the profit, and you hold the asset.
-But you also have to face the risks, the costs and the problems you’ll inevitably run into.
+- Direct real estate investments give you complete autonomy over how you run your properties.
+You receive all the profit if any is generated, and you hold the asset.
+But you also have to face the risks, costs and issues related to real estate markets and property management.

-Indirect real estate investments offer a hands-off approach with similar exposure, but you have little to no say in decision-making and how the properties are managed.
-You’ll still get your cut when it’s all said and done, as long as everything goes well.
+- Indirect real estate investments offer a hands-off approach with similar exposure, but you have little to no say in decision-making or how the properties are managed.
+Despite that, you’ll still receive passive income on a regular basis.